 Make them hear you.
 Make them hear you.

 His voice is low and proud, angry and resolute.
 His voice is bass, and he carries it to the back of the hall.
 Darnell Abraham is Coalhouse Walker Jr., tall and formal in a dark red suit jacket and a bowler hat, and he is insisting on his right to be a man in America.
-On Sunday afternoon I heard him in Ragtime at Barrington Stage Company, and I won’t forget it.
+On Sunday afternoon (in summer 2017) I heard him in Ragtime at Barrington Stage Company, and I won’t forget it.

 Places in that musical made me cry.
 And places made me shake.
 It is a complex story or web of stories set in New York in 1906, and it feels gut-clenchingly timely today.

 Coalhouse Walker is a Harlem musician, an educated, intelligent man inspired by Booker T. Washington.
 He wants a country that will let him work, build a life with the woman he loves and raise their son.

 He comes through fear and insecurity to find Sarah, a young woman who came to the city from the south.
 Zurin Villanueva sings in a haunting high soprano, vulnerable and forceful at once.

 But around them America is a complicated place.
 It can be indifferent, hostile and unexpectedly violent.
 Rarely, it can be unexpectedly kind.

 A large cast builds the story — Tateh, an immigrant from Eastern Europe with his young daughter; celebrities and activists from Emma Goldman to Booker T. Washington himself; and a well-off white family who, alone in the group, have no names but their roles: Mother, Father, Younger Brother, Little Boy.